trtcrd/SLIM/README.md

 **Version history**

+### v0.6
+BUGFIX: resolved issues with the order of module execution when DADA2 is used.
+BUGFIX: resolved issues with the pipeline.conf file that did not included the checkbox and radio buttons.

 ### v0.5.3
 DTD: added an option for trimming the primers at the end of the reads in (for fully overlapping pair-end reads) and a contig length filtering